Are you ready to see a double in baseball explained? Exactly what is a double in baseball?

 A Double In Baseball Explained

 A double in baseball (And Softball Too!) occurs when a batter hits the ball anywhere on the field in fair territory and reaches 2nd base safely.
 A double is also referred to as a “two-bagger” or “two-base hit”

 If there is any defensive errors during the play, the error will change the way the play is scored.

-Remember that the determination of an error, and weather or not it negates a hit, is solely determined by the official scorer of the game.
+Remember that the determination of an error, and whether or not it negates a hit, is solely determined by the official scorer of the game.
 In other words, whether or not a hit is scored as a hit depends on the opinion of the official scorer of the game.